uwctri/Recalculate/README.md

 ## Installing

-You can install the module from the REDCap EM repo or drop it directly in your modules folder (i.e. `redcap/modules/re_calc_v1.0.0`).
+You can install the module from the REDCap EM repo or drop it directly in your modules folder (i.e. `redcap/modules/recalculate_v1.0.0`).

 ## Configuration

-Placeholder Text
+The module has no configuration, instead you should navigate to the dedicated module page, select an appropriate record, event, and field combination to trigger a recalcuation on them.